FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 - Makes coding simple if/else logic quicker
 - Makes code shorter (less typing)
-- So job security...?
+- So...job security!?

 **Downsides?**

 - Less readable
-- Can be a bit confusing when the get complext
+- Can be a bit confusing when they get complex

 ---
 template: inverse

-# Handling Arrays Like a Boss
+# Handling Arrays in PHP Like a Boss

 ---

 # Arrays &harr; String

-PHP provides us with some functions for converting arrays to strings and vice versa:
+PHP provides us with some functions for converting arrays to strings and vice versa.

+And these functions happen to have awesome names...

 - `implode()`
 - `explode()`